Injury Attorneys | Restoring LivesTM

 You may have heard about so-called government immunity to liability lawsuits.
 Does this mean you can’t file a personal injury claim against a government entity or employee?
 Not necessarily.

-If you are able to file a lawsuit, there are strict guidelines to follow, and these guidelines vary by municipality.
+If you would like to file a lawsuit, there are guidelines you must follow.

 Persons injured by a government entity in Indiana cannot seek punitive damages.
 The most victims can recover for injuries or deaths is $700,000.